jmoak3/jmoak3.github.io/posts/deepfake-fraud.md

 "I'm calling you from a holding cell out west—I need you to wire $20,000 to this account for bail.
 This is my only call.
 Do you have a pen?"

-My grandmother with a heart of gold, rushed to the nearby PNC branch to send $20,000.
+My grandmother with a heart of gold rushed to the nearby PNC branch to send $20,000.

 However, I wasn't in jail, and I didn't make that call.
 While I was blissfully up to no good at 22 working in Portland, Oregon, as far as I can remember I was also never arrested.